mathHeadInClouds/siberia/README.md

 ### todo

-functions and symbols

-serializing constructor/prototype information
+* serializing constructor/prototype information
 unserializing into object with correct/original prototype, if that wasn't [] or {}.

+(caution: following section is half baked brainstorming) just as `types` are the types of the atoms, new feature `constructors` are the "types" of the forest.
+Probably best to reorder the forest so that we can again work with `startIndex`, as we did with the types/atoms.
+Not clear if only name of constructor should be stored, or if `toString()` should be stored.
+If only name is stored, then the constructor function(s) must be given as an extra argument(s) when we un-forestify.
+If `.toString()` is stored, we can use that string.
+Probably not a good idea to store the string.
+For one, it's not "data", so potentially a waste of space; also, might want constructor functions which are returned by a function and depend on closures, and that would not work with the `.toString()` thing.
+Too complicated wanting to check if that is the case.
+So better, from the outset, just store the name and demand constructor function as extra arguments when doing unforestify.

+Then, it's probably best to use `Object.setPrototypeOf(thawedObject)`.
+If we were to use the "right" constructors right away, we'd have to know too much about the ordering in which the constructor calls would have to take place, which is potentially a lot of work in that can of worms!
+Hence the `.setPrototypeOf` thing, so we can just do the usual currently implemented thawing, and do a "prototype correction" in a second step.

-DOM objects and miscellaneous JS builtin objects
+* DOM objects and miscellaneous JS builtin objects

-"spec" (or high quality rant) of what types there should be, if used in languages other than JS.
+* "spec" (or high quality rant) of what types there should be, if used in languages other than JS.

-tutorial "movie" or slides, walking through the steps of the algorithm, with our example data structure.
+* tutorial "movie" or slides, walking through the steps of the algorithm, with our example data structure.

 ### links